How AI Can Transform Travel Booking

-Ed Stanley: As a reminder, if you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
+Ed Stanley: And thanks for listening.
+If you enjoy Thoughts on the Market, please be sure to rate and review us on the Apple Podcast app.
 It helps more people find the show.